-This service operation is invoked by IMS AS and used to enables IMS AS to notify consumers of session events related to a specific served IMS subscriber requesting use of IMS media (e.g. data channel media).
+This service operation is invoked by IMS AS and used to enables the IMS AS to notify consumers of session events related to a specific served IMS subscriber requesting use of IMS media (e.g. data channel media).

 5.2.2.2.2 Notification for Session Event